vnegrisolo/vnegrisolo.github.io/.jekyll/_posts/2016-07-27-why-ember-js.md

 The first of all, Ember is **fast** and it has to be said.
 Ember had some problems in the past when re-rendering big lists.
 A lot of issues were created to improve performance.

-Anyway, there's a big promising project [glimmer](https://github.com/tildeio/glimmer) that seems to solve all performance issues for good.
+Anyway, there's a big promising project [glimmer 2](https://github.com/tildeio/glimmer) that seems to solve all performance issues in rendering for good.
 This project was inspired by React's Virtual DOM and uses a Stream Tree to identify and apply the changes in the DOM.
+The results were so good that they added into Ember `2.9.0-alpha.1`, so it will be part of Ember soon.

 Another performance issue is related to the first load time.
-Again there's a promising project to solve this problem: [fastboot](https://github.com/ember-fastboot/fastboot). **Fastboot** is a server side Ember application provided by NodeJS and it retrieves a ready html when the application is load for the first time.
+Again there's a promising project to solve this problem: [fastboot](https://github.com/ember-fastboot/fastboot). **Fastboot** is a server side Ember application provided by **NodeJS** and it retrieves a ready html when the application is loaded for the first time.

 ### Problem 2: Ember doesn't work with SEO